JBzZoN/PyGames-using-Python/Pixel Craft/README.md

 3. **Run the Game**
    - Double-click the `.exe` file to start the game.
    - No Python installation is needed if you're using the `.exe` version.

+## 🕹️ Game Tutorial
+- Q to switch between tools and seeds
+- Shift to switch between tools(axe, hoe, water can)
+- WASD to move
+- SPACE BAR to interact with the environment
+- Use Mouse pointer to access inventory and help
+- Can use the hoe to prepare land for sowing seeds
+- Seeds grow faster if watered
+- Trees may or may not produce apple everyday(random)
+- Can chop down trees using axe to get logs or apples(if any)
+- Chopped down trees grow back the next day
+- Each day it may or may not rain(random, probability)

 ## 🌲Project Structure
 <pre>